carlsimonvg/coding-standard/css.md

 }
 ```

+Try and keep class names as short as possible.

 ## Varialbes
 As far as possible you should not be hard coding values in your scss but instead reference scss variables located in your variables.scss file.